SHAYANZAWAR/AutoDocX/readme.md

 ### Feature Requests

-If you have ideas for new features or improvements, feel free to submit feature requests on [GitHub Issues](https://github.com/SHAYANZAWAR/AutoDocX/issues) page.
+If you have ideas for new features or improvements, feel free to submit to discusss about it on [Github Discussions](https://github.com/SHAYANZAWAR/AutoDocX/discussions/).
+After good response from others and the owner, add feature request on [GitHub Issues](https://github.com/SHAYANZAWAR/AutoDocX/issues) page.

 ### Code Contributions